-The funds raised from the warrant issue, at the amount of BGN 12,512 thousand as at 31 December 2021, is carried within other equity component in the statement of financial position, net of issue costs.
+The funds raised from the warrant issue, at the amount of BGN 12,488 thousand (31 December 2021: BGN 12,512 thousand) are presented as other components of equity in the statement of financial position, net of issue costs.

 The retained earnings reserve includes the component 'other reserves', which contains the amounts distributed from profits of the Group companies generated in prior years, as well as the component 'accumulated profits and losses'.